Meetings for Discernment

 Winter Meetings for Discernment take place on a Saturday usually in March in regions throughout the Yearly Meeting.
 The gathering breaks for lunch between the two sessions.

-Summer Meetings for Discernment take place during Summer Sessions at Silver Bay, New York.
+Summer Meetings for Discernment take place during Summer Sessions.
 The sessions have taken place variously—on the same day, or with one or two days separating them.

 Focused worship.
 It has usually been the practice to publish queries ahead of the Meetings for Discernment to which the gathered body may speak with their vocal ministry during the sessions.